Skip to page content

 EdD in Student Affairs Leadership (Griffin Campus)

-This primarily online program provides doctoral-level education for student affairs professionals in Georgia and nationally who are employed full-time and need a part-time doctoral program.
+This primarily online program provides doctoral-level education for currently employed student affairs professionals who have multiple years of experience in student affairs or student services-related roles, hold a master’s degree, and need a part-time doctoral program.

-Students who complete the program will lead their institutions in creating enhanced and effective environments conducive to student learning and development.
+Students who complete the program will lead their institutions in creating effective environments that enhance student learning and development.
 This program aims to:

 The Ed.D. in Student Affairs Leadership program is eligible for the Tuition Assistance Program (TAP) .
 The TAP program supports the professional growth of University System of Georgia employees by providing educational assistance.